 Any images that you add to your website should not only be resized before uploading but also compressed, at least a little, before uploading them to WordPress.

-And no, an image optimization plugin like WP Smush will not be enough if they’re uploaded at a large size.
+And no, an image optimization plugin like WP Smush will not be enough if they’re uploaded at a large size (think over 1MB).
 Those plugins just take what you give them and adjust based on that.
 The smaller the image upload, the better these optimization plugins will work.
 More on optimization later.

 Image dimensions on the web don’t have to be as large as you think.

-With the rise of 5k resolution, high quality feels like the way to go.
-However, that really only applies to video, which is another story.
+With the rise of 5k resolution, high-resolution feels like the way to go.
+However, that only applies to video, which is another story.
 I’d recommend using a platform like YouTube or Vimeo to handle videos to display on your website.

 I’m not saying don’t aim for quality.
-Below, I’ll explain a few ways you can compress and resize images before uploading, and you’ll see there is some control to make sure your image quality stays great.
+Below, I’ll explain a few ways you can compress and resize images before uploading, and you’ll see there is some control to ensure your image quality stays great.

-The size of your image file is the most important.
+The image file size is the most important.

 Most people don’t pay attention to the size of the images before uploading, but servers do.
-You may say ‘but I want nice crisp pretty images throughout my site!’
+You may say, ‘but I want nice crisp, pretty images throughout my site!’
 That’s ok, you can have that pretty photo!
 Just don’t upload them at the highest resolution and dimensions you could find.
 Most folks choose 300 DPI as a standard high-quality photo.
-But, DPI (dots per inch) and PPI (pixels per inch) mean less in the web world than they do in print.
+But, DPI (dots per inch) and PPI (pixels per inch) mean less in the web world than in print.
 Websites prefer 72 DPI so that images can stay small.